ionsignal/ionpluginsmc/README.md

 ![Minecraft Version](https://img.shields.io/badge/Minecraft-1.21.7-green.svg)
 ![Discord](https://img.shields.io/discord/your-discord-invite-code?label=Join%20Our%20Discord&logo=discord)

 IonNerrus is an advanced AI engine for Minecraft NPCs, built on the PaperMC platform.
-Our mission is to create truly intelligent, autonomous agents that can understand complex goals and execute multi-step plans to interact with the world in meaningful ways.
+Our mission is to create truly intelligent, autonomous agents that can understand complex natural language directives, formulate multi-step plans, and execute them to interact with the world in meaningful ways.

-This project is architected from the ground up to be "LLM-Ready," providing a robust framework for integrating Large Language Models to drive NPC decision-making, while keeping the moment-to-moment actions performant and reliable.
+This project features a sophisticated cognitive architecture that integrates a Large Language Model (LLM) for high-level reasoning with a robust, game-native engine for performant, moment-to-moment actions.

 ## Project Philosophy

 The goal of IonNerrus is to create AI agents, or "Personas," that are more than just mindless mobs.
 We aim for a level of believability and capability that makes them feel like genuine participants in the world.
-This is achieved by combining a high-performance, game-native engine for core actions (like movement and interaction) with a sophisticated hierarchical AI for high-level reasoning.
-The result is an agent that can navigate complex terrain, use tools, manage its inventory, and react to its environment, all while providing a stable foundation for LLM-driven planning (coming soon).
+This is achieved by combining a high-performance engine for core actions (like movement and interaction) with a powerful cognitive director for high-level reasoning.
+The result is an agent that can understand a command like *"gather a stack of wood and give it to Steve"*, break it down into a logical sequence of tasks, and carry them out autonomously.

 ## Core Features

+* **LLM-Powered ReAct Cognitive Engine:** At its core, IonNerrus uses a ReAct (Reason+Act) cognitive director.
+This allows an agent to receive a high-level directive in natural language, reason about the steps needed to accomplish it, and select the appropriate "tool" (a `Goal`) to execute for each step in its plan.
+* **Dynamic Tool & Goal System:** Agent capabilities are not hardcoded.
+The system automatically discovers all available `Goals` (e.g., `GET_BLOCKS`, `GIVE_ITEM`, `FOLLOW_PLAYER`) and presents them as a library of tools to the LLM, making the agent's skillset easily extensible.
-* **Hierarchical AI (`Goal -> Task -> Skill`):** A sophisticated architecture that translates high-level objectives into concrete, low-level actions, making complex behaviors manageable and extensible.
+* **Hierarchical AI (`Goal -> Task -> Skill`):** A sophisticated architecture that translates high-level objectives from the LLM into concrete, low-level actions, making complex behaviors manageable and reliable.
+* **Advanced Social & Interactive Goals:** The engine supports complex, multi-step social interactions.
+Agents can be told to follow players, gather resources and deliver them to a target, and wait for social cues (like a player looking at them) before acting.
+* **Robust "Guardrail" System:** To ensure stability, the agent is equipped with "Guardrail Goals" for capabilities it doesn't have yet (e.g., building, crafting, farming).
+If the LLM attempts to use one, the goal immediately reports a polite failure with a reason, allowing the cognitive director to understand its limitations and avoid getting stuck.
 * **High-Performance Asynchronous Navigation:** A custom, multi-threaded A* pathfinder that uses world snapshots for thread-safe calculation.
 It finds optimal paths through complex 3D environments, including climbing, falling, and swimming, without impacting server performance.
 * **Advanced Look & Body Control:** A custom controller that provides smooth, context-aware head and body rotation.
-Personas will realistically turn to face their navigation waypoints, look at blocks they are breaking, and turn to face players who interact with them.
+Personas will realistically turn to face navigation waypoints, look at blocks they are breaking, and turn to face players who interact with them.
-* **Queued Action System:** A robust controller that manages a queue of actions (e.g., breaking a block, looking at a target), ensuring that a Persona can perform complex sequences of behaviors without conflicts.
 * **Interactive Inventory Management:** Right-clicking a Persona opens a custom GUI, allowing players to directly view and manage the Persona's inventory alongside their own.
-* **Interaction State-Locking:** To ensure stability, a Persona's AI, navigation, and actions are automatically paused when a player is viewing its inventory.
-The Persona will remain stationary and look at the player until the inventory is closed, at which point it seamlessly resumes its prior activity.
-* **Extensible Skill Library:** A collection of fundamental, reusable abilities (e.g., `FindAccessibleBlockSkill`, `BreakBlockSkill`, `EquipBestToolSkill`, `CollectItemSkill`) that serve as the building blocks for all higher-level tasks.

 ## The IonNerrus Architecture: A Hierarchy of Intent

 The power of IonNerrus lies in its clean separation of concerns.
-Every action an agent takes is the result of a three-tiered decision-making process:
+Every action an agent takes is the result of a decision-making process that flows from the cognitive to the physical.

+### **Cognitive Layer (The "Thinker")**

+* **Role:** The `ReActDirector` is the agent's "brain."
+It takes a natural language directive from a player and uses an LLM to formulate a plan.
+It operates in a loop: **Reason** (analyze the objective and current state) -> **Act** (select a `Tool` to make progress).
+* **Example:** Given the directive "get 32 logs and give them to Notch," the director first thinks, "I need logs."
+It selects the `GET_BLOCKS` tool.
+After that goal succeeds, the result is fed back into the loop.
+The director then thinks, "I have the logs, now I need to give them away."
+It selects the `GIVE_ITEM` tool to complete the directive.

 ### **Goal (The "Why")**

-* **Role:** The highest-level objective.
-This is what the agent ultimately wants to achieve.
-A goal is a state machine that decides which task to run next based on the agent's state and the results of previous tasks.
+* **Role:** The highest-level objective selected by the Cognitive Layer.
+A goal is a state machine that decides which `Task` to run next based on the agent's state.
+It represents a single, complete tool execution.
-* **Example:** A `GetBlockGoal` is given the objective "get 64 oak logs."
-It will first run a task to check its inventory, then loop through gathering tasks until the count is met.
+* **Example:** The `GetBlockGoal` is given the objective "get 32 wood."
+It will first run a task to check its inventory, then loop through gathering tasks until the count is met, and finally report its success or failure back to the Cognitive Layer.
-* **LLM Integration:** This is the primary entry point for an LLM.
-A natural language command will be interpreted by an LLM, which then generates a `Goal` plan for the agent to follow. clear

 ### **Task (The "What")**